browserengineering/book/book/embeds.md

 [lossy]: https://en.wikipedia.org/wiki/Lossy_compression

 Many encoded image formats are very good at compression.
-This means that when a browser decodes it, the resuting bitmap may take up quite a bit of memory, even if the downloaded file size is not so big.
+This means that when a browser decodes it, the resulting bitmap may take up quite a bit of memory, even if the downloaded file size is not so big.
 As a result, it's very important for browsers to do as little decoding as possible.
 Two ways they achieve that are by avoiding decode for images not currently on the screen, and decoding